andykuszyk/andykuszyk.github.io/cv/andy-kuszyk-consulting-cv.md

 At Typeform I work across the engineering organisation as a leader, architect, consultant, and mentor.
 My notable achievements and areas of impact are as follows:

 #### 2026
+- **Co-ordinated the launch of ChatGPT and Claude apps;** matured the cross-team strategy for building MCP servers, and coalesced efforts to publish a public MCP server followed by ChatGPT and Claude apps.
 - **Designed & delivered a flagship AI product;** led the research, design, planning, and delivery of a multi-team effort to bring an industry-leading AI product to market as quickly as possible.
 This product was a user-facing AI assistant based on a multi-agent AI architecture, powered by MCP servers.

 #### 2025